wbars/check-later/README.md

 - The webhook endpoint is protected by Telegram's secret token
 - Sensitive files (config.php, composer.json, schema.sql) are protected by Nginx
-- Database credentials are stored in config.php
+- The SQLite database file is stored in the data directory
 - All user input is properly sanitized
 - HTTPS is required for the webhook